 Crime is crime, even if it occurs over the Internet, which is known as cyber crime.
 According to the Federal Bureau of Investigation (FBI), cyber crime involves hacking personal computers, laptops and wireless devices.
 A way ones information can become compromised, is with the use of malicious code.
 But, what kinds of hacks should I be on the lookout for?
-Not to worry, read on for common cyber crimes that you can be effected by.
+Not to worry, read on for common cyber crimes that you can fall prey to.

 We love the convenience of our devices, but they can make our lives complicated if they become hacked.
 If you are in the dark about how to protect your gadgets, you are not alone, as billions of dollars are lost every year from repairing systems hit by attacks.
 So, here are three signs that your information may be under attack.

 3. Smishing, not to be confused with phishing is yet another cyber crime.
-Smishing involves the use of cell phone text messages, to acquire all types of personal information.
+Smishing involves the use of cell phone text messages to acquire all types of personal information.
 For example, scammers swear there’s an issue with your debit or credit card and that there’s a freeze on your account.
-What happens next is you are given a telephone number to call or a Web site to log into, where you will be asked to provide personal identifiable information; this information can include your bank account number, PIN or credit card number, which is said by the criminal to be the solution to this problem.
-Smishing is good for criminals, because it gets your cold, hard cash into their hands.
-However, it can be bad for you, for obvious reasons.
+What happens next is you are given a telephone number to call or a Web site to log into, where you will be asked to provide personal identifiable information; this information can include your bank account number, PIN or credit card number.
+Smishing is convenient for criminals because it quickly gets your cash into their hands.
+However, it can be bad for you for obvious reasons.

 In a Perfect World…